Book motorcycle training in Wokingham, Berkshire

 You can book your motorcycle A1, A2 or DAS test in Wokingham here

-The A motorcycle licence (also known as the DAS licence) is an unrestricted licence you can get when you are 24 or over.
-You are allowed to ride any road legal motorcycle of any power or engine size.
-You can also get the full A licence if you are younger than 24 if you pass your A2 restricted licence first.
-After holding the A2 restricted licence for 2 years you are able to take the tests for a full A licence.
-Given that the earliest you can take the A2 test is 19 then the earliest you could take your full A test is 21.
+The A2 motorcycle licence is a restricted licence you can get when you are 19 or over.
+It is popular amongst 19 to 24 year olds as it is the only licence that allows you to get on a more powerful motorcycle at that age.
 It is essential that you get the right training for this licence as without it you are likely to hurt yourself or even worse, someone else.
-Use this website to enter your postcode and search for your local motorcycle training school.
+Use this websiteto enter your postcode and search for your local motorcycle training school.
 They are all fully qualified to advise you on the training you will need.
 Although saving money is something everyone wants to do, the right training will save your life.
 Therefore don't just focus on price, look at the quality of training on offer and the standard of training.